Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Proof of bb

 In this section, we prove \tref{bb}.
 We proved a weaker version of \tref{bb} in \tref{weakbb} by allowing, in the repair of node $i$, for node $j$ to transmit all of its elements if $|j-i| < m$.
 We now show that node $i$ can still be repaired if node $j$ transmits only $s^{|j-i|}$ scalars in $F$ when $|j-i| < m$.
-In conjunction with the proof of \tref{bb}, the reader may find it useful to consult Example 4, which illustrates the notation in \tref{bb}.
+The proof of \tref{bb} uses notation defined in the proof of \tref{weakbb}.
+In conjunction with the proof of \tref{bb}, the reader may find it useful to consult \eref{exbb}, which illustrates the notation of \tref{bb}.

 \textbf{Proof of \tref{bb}.} For integers $a \in [0,l-1]$ and $i \in [n]$, we will show that the $r$ coordinates in \eqref{rcoords} are functions of a set of at most $n-1 + 2 \sum_{v=1}^{m-1} (s^{v}-1)$ elements of $F$.